Stability-AI/stable-audio-metrics/README.md

 - We only support GPU usage, because it can be too slow on CPU.

 Modify our examples such that `generated_path` points to the folder you want to evaluate and run it.
 For example: `CUDA_VISIBLE_DEVICES=0 python examples/musiccaps_no-audio.py` or `CUDA_VISIBLE_DEVICES=6 python examples/audiocaps_no-audio.py`.
 - *IMPORTANT*: the `no-audioaudio` examples allow running the evaluations without downloading the datasets, because we already computed the statistics/embeddings for you.
-This allows to easily compare the results of your generative model against Stable Audio.
-- *IMPORTANT*: the pre-computed statistics/probabilities (in `load` folder) allows comparing against Stable Audio (with the exact same conditions) without the need to download the audio.
+- *COMPARING RESULTS*: the pre-computed statistics/probabilities (in `load` folder) allows comparing against Stable Audio (with the exact same conditions) without the need to download the audio.
 Further, you don't need to download each datasets' text/prompts/captions.
 They are available in the `load` folder.
 We do not provide any pre-computed embedding for the **CLAP score**, because is fast to compute.

 **IMPORTANT**: If you want to compare against Stable Audio, you must set all parameters as in the examples.
 Even if your model outputs mono audio at a different sampling rate. `stable-audio-metrics` will do the resampling and mono/stereo handling to deliver a fair comparison against Stable Audio.